 13 Facts About Halloweentown

 For Disney Channel Original Movie fans, spooky season can only mean one thing: It’s time to watch Halloweentown.
-The 1998 film about a teenager who discovers her grandmother is a witch who lives in another magnificently monstrous dimension is a Disney Halloween classic.
+The 1998 film about a teenager who discovers her grandmother is a witch who lives in another magnificently monstrous dimension is a spooky Disney movie classic.
 Here are 13 facts about the beloved four-movie franchise.

 1. Halloweentown was one of the first Disney Channel Original Movies.